Agriculture, Food and Drink

 Export opportunities for organic produce are growing but as the Chinese organic certification and regulatory system does not yet have mutual recognition with other international systems, inspection and certification of all operational aspects, such as farming, handling, processing and packing, must comply with Chinese organic standards, even if such operations have already been certified as organic by other UK or international control bodies.
 CBBC has been working closely with Defra, UKTI and industry associations such as the Food and Drink Exporters Association (FDEA) and the Soil Association to support more British food and drink producers in overcoming the regulatory hurdles and exploring the opportunities for export to China.

-Exporters are also required to register online with the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), detailing the full contact information of their Chinese distributor or partner.
+Food and Drink Manufacturers and Exporters are also required to register online with the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), detailing the full contact information of their Chinese distributor or partner.

 CBBC can assist companies in registering with AQSIQ.